-11. EMPLOYEE ACKNOWLEDGEMENT
+13. EMPLOYEE ACKNOWLEDGEMENT

-You acknowledge and agree as follows:
+You acknowledge and agree that:

-(a) the Plan is discretionary in nature and that the Committee may amend, suspend, or terminate it at any time;

-(b) the grant of the RSUs is voluntary and occasional and does not create any contractual or other right to receive future grants of any RSUs, or benefits in lieu of any RSUs even if RSUs have been granted repeatedly in the past;

-(c) all determinations with respect to such future RSUs, if any, including but not limited to the times when RSUs shall be granted or when RSUs shall vest, will be at the sole discretion of the Committee or its delegate;

-(e) the value of the RSUs is an extraordinary item of compensation, which is outside the scope of your employment contract (if any), except as may otherwise be explicitly provided in your employment contract;

-(f) the RSUs are not part of normal or expected compensation or salary for any purpose, including, but not limited to, calculating termination, severance, resignation, redundancy, end of service, or similar payments, or bonuses, long-service awards, pension or retirement benefits;

-(g) the RSUs shall expire upon termination of your employment for any reason except as may otherwise be explicitly provided in the Plan and this Award Agreement;

-(h) the future value of the shares is unknown and cannot be predicted with certainty;

-(i) no claim or entitlement to compensation or damages arises from the termination of the RSUs or diminution in value of the RSUs or Stock and you irrevocably release the Corporation and your employer from any such claim that may arise; and

-(j) if I am a resident of Turkey, that the offer of this Award has been made by the Corporation to you personally in connection with your existing relationship with the Corporation or one or more of its affiliates, subsidiaries and/or related companies, and further, that the Award, the related shares of the Stock and the related offer thereof are not subject to regulation by any securities regulator in Turkey, or otherwise outside of the U.S.

-12. MISCELLANEOUS
+- (a) the Plan is discretionary in nature and the Committee may amend, suspend, or terminate it at any time; - (b) the grant of the RSUs is voluntary and occasional and does not create any contractual or other right to receive future grants of any RSUs, or benefits in lieu of any RSUs even if RSUs have been granted repeatedly in the past; - (c) all determinations with respect to such future RSUs, if any, including but not limited to the times when RSUs shall be granted or when RSUs shall vest, will be at the sole discretion of the Committee or its delegate; - (d) your participation in the Plan is voluntary; - (e) the value of the RSUs is an extraordinary item of compensation, which is outside the scope of your employment contract (if any), except as may otherwise be explicitly provided in your employment contract; - (f) the RSUs are not part of normal or expected compensation or salary for any purpose, including, but not limited to, calculating termination, severance, resignation, redundancy, end of service, or similar payments, or bonuses, long-service awards, pension or retirement benefits: - (g) the RSUs shall expire upon termination of your employment for any reason except as may otherwise be explicitly provided in the Plan and this Award Agreement; - (h) the future value of the shares is unknown and cannot be predicted with certainty; and - (i) no claim or entitlement to compensation or damages arises from the termination of the RSUs in accordance with the Plan and this Award Agreement or diminution in value of the RSUs or Stock and you irrevocably release the Corporation and your employer from any such claim that may arise.